CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 ## Overview

 You are to create a new ASP.NET 8 Core Blazor Web Application for this exercise.
 Create the application using Visual Studio 2022 .Net Core 8.
 Name your wep app project **`TrainWebApp`**.
 Name your solution **`TrainWatchSolution`**.
+Please turn off the HTTPS checkbox when creating your web application.
 Place your work in your exercise repository.

 To ensure that your web application works, build and run your project as soon as it is created.

 The styling for your application is up to you.
 The template for the `web app` project has Bootstrap built in, but you can use any website styling you choose.